Can I run Windows 11 on my M1-powered Mac?

 Windows 10 worked on Apple’s Mac range, but what about the new Windows 11?
 Here’s what to know.

-Apple has long supported running Windows on its Mac range, either natively through Boot Camp, or using virtualization tools.
-That was back when Macs were all Intel-based, but what about now that Apple is starting to use its own chips in everything?
+Apple has long supported running Windows on its Mac range natively through Boot Camp or virtualization tools.

 Will I be able to run Windows 11 on my M1-powered Mac?